Upgrading WordPress to PHP 7: Configuration Changes

 }

-This creates a named upstream called php that points to the PHP 7 socket.
-Now your site configs can reference php instead of hardcoding the socket path.
+This creates a named upstream called php pointing to the PHP 7 socket.
+Your site configs can reference php instead of hardcoding the socket path.

-Here's a reusable WordPress config that works with the upstream we just defined.
-Save this as global/wordpress.conf:
+Here's a reusable WordPress config that works with this upstream.
+Save it as global/wordpress.conf:

 # WordPress single blog rules.